kirannhegde/Container-Orchestrator/README.md

 -Make the solution highly available by making the solution run behind a load balancer<br />
 -Use a standard authentication package for authentication<br />
 -Use a standard logging package<br />
+-Write test cases by making use of GoLang's in built testing.T structure<br />
+-Write benchmarking functions by making use of GoLang's in built benchmarking features<br />